 Cleveland, Ohio was given the prestigious title of “The Home of Rock and Roll” when a local DJ coined the phrase during a live radio cast during the 1950’s.
-Now showing enormous economical, cultural, and culinary growth, Cleveland has become a harbor of family-friendly fun.
+Recently showing enormous economical, cultural, and culinary growth, now there are lots of fun things to do in Cleveland with kids.
 Located on the Lake Erie shore in Northeastern Ohio and the largest city in Cuyahoga County, Cleveland is home to museums, sports arenas, and water activities.
 Locals and visitors alike enjoy spending time at the water’s edge on beautiful summer days or catching an outdoor game all bundled up in autumn.
 The city’s proximity to Canada makes it a great day trip or longer vacation, and visitors from all over make this beautiful city an eclectic and diverse vacation spot.
-Here’s a list of the Top 10 Things to Do with kids in Cleveland.
+Here’s a list of Trekaroo’s Top 10 Fun Things to Do in Cleveland with Kids.

 10. Soldiers’ and Sailors’ Monument

 A beautiful tribute to fallen Civil War soldiers from Cuyahoga County, the Soldiers’ and Sailors’ Monument is located in Public Square.
 This monument is hard to miss with its 125 foot, ornately carved column featuring the Goddess of Freedom.
 The Navy, Artillery, Cavalry, and Infantry are featured in the large exterior, bronze sculptures, and the inside museum offers free admission and a fine lesson in Civil War history.
 Don’t forget to ask about the Goddess of Freedom’s optical illusion when you visit.